pleiszenburg/abgleich/docs/source/introduction.rst

 ZFS ability to create and clone snapshots allows to mimic workflows similar to what is possible with ``git``.
 Similar to ``git`` "commits", the idea is to only create snapshots if a dataset/volume actually contains changes.
 In the ZFS world, this is a rather unusual design choice as it is common practise to generate snapshot in fixed time intervals regardless of changes in the dataset/volume. ``abgleich`` implements special logic to safely and quickly determine if a dataset/volume contains "uncommitted" changes.

 With regards to similarities to ``git``, ``abgleich`` aims to provide the ability to synchronize "projects" (datasets/volumes) across multiple computers in addition to providing backup functionality.
 Projects can be "moved" or "cloned" from one machine to the next, allowing a user to always work on them efficiently and locally.
+Besides, synchronization operations can happen both in a pull and a push configuration.

 Basic workflow
 --------------